 • Cloudy weather

-• The onset of winter can also be characterized as an "Indian" summer.
-During this period, a heavy milky fog descends on the earth, which fills the air with dampness.
+• The onset of winter can also be characterized by “Indian” summer.
+During this period, a heavy milky fog falls to the ground, filling the air with dampness.

-• At the end of autumn, rainy weather is diluted with a slight snowfall, after which there is often ice.
+• At the end of autumn, rainy weather is diluted by light snowfall, after which there is often ice

-This is a characteristic of inanimate nature, which can be observed in autumn, but changes in wildlife include:
+This is a characteristic of inanimate nature that can be observed in the fall, but changes in living nature include:

 • Animals such as fox, squirrel and hare change their color